hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > If only white-washed, that will prove it true.
 >
-> Tho' they themselves should wield the brush, they'll say
+> Though they themselves should wield the brush, they'll say
 >
-> 'Twas done by some great artist of the day;
+> It was done by some great artist of the day;
 >
 > Sometimes they tell you what the rooms have cost,
 >